 Natural UNESCO World Heritage Sites in Canada

 In this category, you’ll find epic landscapes as well as significant natural habitats of plants and animals.
-You’ll also discover conservation efforts of the most important and significant natural habitats.
+You’ll also discover conservation efforts of the most significant natural habitats.

 Canadian Rocky Mountain Parks (1984,1990)

 Spanning across two provinces – Alberta and British Columbia – The Canadian Rocky Mountains are known for their scenic splendour.
 The seven parks dotting the mountain range attract more than nine million people annually.
 These include the Banff, Jasper, Kootenay and Yoho national parks and the Mount Robson, Mount Assiniboine and Hamber provincial parks.

-Creating some of the most recognizable mountain scenery in Canada, the parks illustrate the Rocky Mountains’ outstanding physical features.
+Creating some of Canada’s most recognizable mountain scenery, the parks illustrate the Rocky Mountains’ outstanding physical features.
 Here you’ll find examples of glacial geological processes.
 From ice fields, remnant valley glaciers and canyons to exceptional examples of erosion and deposition.

 The natural beauty of the iconic turquoise lakes, jagged peaks and slopes is an outdoor paradise for nature lovers.
-The Burgess Shale, in Yoho National Park, is home to the world’s most significant finds of soft-bodied, Middle Cambrian-age marine fossils.
+The Burgess Shale in Yoho National Park is home to the world’s most significant soft-bodied, Middle Cambrian-age marine fossils.
 Her you’ll find about 150 species, including some bearing no resemblance to known animals.
 The site joined the list of UNESCO World Heritage Sites in Canada in 1984.

 Dinosaur Provincial Park (1979)

 Dinosaur Provincial Park was one of the earliest members of the UNESCO World Heritage Sites in Canada list.
 Designated in 1979, the park contains some of the most important fossil specimens from the age of dinosaurs, dating back to 75-77 million years ago.
 The fossils represent more than 44 species, 34 genera and 10 families of dinosaurs.

 Since the excavations began in the 1880s, more than 300 well-preserved dinosaur skeletons have been found.
 Today, there are 150 complete skeletons from the Dinosaur Provincial Park in more than 30 museums around the world.

 In addition to its paleontological importance, the park is an undisturbed, stark and exceptional landscape.
 For all the dinosaur lovers out there, this is the place to visit.